-

 - Soft and noble: The absence of harshness and excessive astringency makes this tea pleasant for any connoisseur.

-- Rich and multifaceted: New shades of taste are revealed in every sip.
+- Rich and multifaceted: New shades of flavor are revealed in every sip.

 Why is it worth trying this pu-erh?

-- Unique taste: Due to the age of the trees and the special fermentation method, this pu-erh has a unique taste that is difficult to confuse with other varieties.
+- Unique taste: Due to the age of the trees and a special fermentation method, this pu-erh has a unique taste that is difficult to confuse with other varieties.

 - High Quality: Every stage of production of this tea is controlled by experienced craftsmen, which guarantees its high quality.